 On the indexing side, prepare source documents that contain embeddings.
-Cognitive Search doesn't generate embeddings, so your solution should include calls to Azure OpenAI or other models that can transform image, audio, text, and other content into vector representations.
-Add a vector field to your index definition on Cognitive Search.
+Although integrated vectorization is in public preview, the generally available version of Azure AI Search doesn't generate embeddings.
+If you're bound to a no-preview feature policy, your solution should include calls to Azure OpenAI or other models that can transform image, audio, text, and other content into vector representations.
+Add a vector field to your index definition on Azure AI Search.
 Load the index with a documents payload that includes the vectors.
 Your index is now ready to query.

 On the query side, in your client application, collect the query input.
-Add a step that converts the input into a vector, and then send the vector query to your index on Cognitive Search for a similarity search.
-Cognitive Search returns documents with the requested
+Add a step that converts the input into a vector, and then send the vector query to your index on Azure AI Search for a similarity search.
+Azure AI Search returns documents with the requested

 k nearest neighbors (kNN) in the results.

 You can index vector data as fields in documents alongside alphanumeric content.
 Vector queries can be issued singly or in combination with filters and other query types, including term queries (hybrid search) and semantic ranking in the same search request.

 Vector search is available as part of all Azure AI Search tiers in all regions at no extra charge.

 Newer services created after July 1, 2023 support higher quotas for vector indexes.